winitzki/scall/tutorial/programming_dhall.md

 -- let _ = assert : result === 1  -- Uncomment if using dhall-haskell 1.42.2 or later, or dhall-scala-cli 0.2.1 or later.
 ```

-Theoretically, `Natural/fold 10000000000` needs to apply a function `10000000000` times.
+Theoretically, `Natural/fold 10000000000` needs to apply a given function `10000000000` times.
-But in this example, the function `f` quickly stops changing its argument, so the loop can be stopped early.
+But in this example, the result of applying the function `f` will no longer change after the second iteration, and the loop can be stopped early.
 The current Haskell and Scala implementations of Dhall will detect that and complete running this code quite quickly.

 In the next subsections, we will show some examples of algorithms implemented via `Natural/fold`.